wenqiang-gu/Magnify/README.md

 - `wiener` produced by the Wire Cell toolkit, used to define ROI or "hits".
 - `gauss` produced by the Wire Cell toolkit, used for charge measurement.

-The call to ROOT is wrapped up into a simple shell script to simplify the command line interface:
+The call to ROOT can be be called somewhat more easily via a shell script wrapper.
+It assumes to stay in the source directory:

 ```
-/path/to/magnify.sh /path/to/wcp-rootfile.root
+/path/to/magnify/magnify.sh /path/to/wcp-rootfile.root
 # or
-/path/to/magnify.sh /path/to/wct-rootfile.root gauss
+/path/to/magnify/magnify.sh /path/to/wct-rootfile.root gauss
 ```

 ### Example files